sharmahemlata/crea-technical-task/README.md

 ```bash
 npm run  dev
 ```
 -  Point your browser to http://localhost:8081.
-You should see the following dashboard
+You should see the following dashboard:
 ![Dashboard](images/dashboard.png)

 - Please select City and Date from the dropdown menus.